 Nought may endure but Mutability.

 The last stanza of this poem brings all of Shelley’s thoughts to a clear conclusion.
 Everything that has been mentioned in the previous stanza is now called “the same.”
-Whether one is happy or sad, all comes to the same end, “The path of its departure still is free,” nothing will stop death or change from occurring.
+Whether one is happy or sad, all come to the same end, “The path of its departure still is free,” nothing will stop death or change from occurring.

-In the last two lines Shelley reiterates the idea that what has happened will never happen again.
+In the last two lines, Shelley reiterates the idea that what has happened will never happen again.
 What one experiences today will never be what one experiences tomorrow.
 Nothing in the world that we live in will “endure,” except for mutability.
 Nothing will last forever but change itself.